 Being “hard” on yourself becomes the method you use to change, adjust, or adapt to a difficult situation.
 We’re taught how to be compassionate and kind to people we care about – yet it’s so hard to treat ourselves the same way.

 But I’m sure you’re now asking yourself, “Why should this be

 Listening to yourself with compassion trains your mind to resist the normal impulse to criticize and stop enabling paralyzing thoughts.

 Making this shift can drastically reduce your anxiety, depression and feelings of being overwhelmed.
-I used to think that motivation was the key to success, but it turns out that self-kindness is what motivates us – not being “tough” on ourselves.
+I used to think that motivation was the key to “turn things around”, but it turns out that self-kindness is what motivates us – not being “tough” on ourselves.

 I created this unique course to teach the skills needed in giving self-compassion and self-acceptance – to the most important person.
-YOURSELF!

 The first step is deciding you’re not willing to stay where you are.